easy-node-pro/harmony_autobidder/README.md

 in your system path.

 ### Create your passphrase.txt file
+Autobidder needs the wallet password on this server to change keys.

 ```
 $ echo 'passphrase' > ~/harmony/passphrase.txt
 $ chmod og-rw ~/harmony/passphrase.txt
 ```

 ### Copy BLS .key and .pass files into .hmy/allkeys
+Copy all of your keys for all shards into the allkeys folder:

 ```
 $ mkdir ~/harmony/.hmy/allkeys
 $ cp ~/harmony/.hmy/blskeys/*.* ~/harmony/.hmy/allkeys